Skip Navigation

 Connecting everyone and everything is unlocking innovation across every part of our lives—powering breakthroughs in healthcare, energy, manufacturing, agriculture, transportation and education.

 Wireless industry innovation is enabling truly smart cities and is critical to the Internet of Things, connecting watches, clothing, drones, cars and more.
-It’s also creating new industries and new jobs, improving safety, reducing waste and enhancing our environment–one-fifth of U.S. carbon emission reduction targets can be met by 5G-enabled technologies by 2025.
+It’s also creating new industries and new jobs, improving safety, reducing waste and enhancing our environment.
+In fact, 5G-enabled use cases will help the U.S. meet emission-reduction targets across five industries–transportation, manufacturing, energy & buildings, agriculture, and living/working/health.

 5G Networks will be: